Hawaii (1966 film): Critical reception

-The film's critical response was mixed.
+The film's critical response was mixed to favorable.
 Vincent Canby of The New York Times wrote that "one comes out the theater not so much moved as numbed — by the cavalcade of conventional if sometimes eyepopping scenes of storm and seascape, of pomp and pestilence, all laid out in large strokes of brilliant De Luxe color on the huge Panavision screen."
 Arthur D. Murphy of Variety stated, "Superior production, acting and direction give depth and credibility to a personal tragedy, set against the clash of two civilizations."
 Philip K. Scheuer of the Los Angeles Times wrote that even at three hours in length, the filmmakers "still haven't given themselves enough leeway" to adapt Michener's epic novel, but "'Hawaii' will still be one of the outstanding Hollywood pictures of 1966."

 Time magazine felt that "Instead of portraying the death of one culture and the birth of another, he [George Roy Hill] has restricted himself to the story of one man and his ministry.
 The spectator is rather too frequently allowed to feel that he is watching a rather small film on a very large screen and to wonder, with a mounting sense of lumbar crisis, why he must pay advanced prices $2.25 to $4.25) for the privilege of sitting through a 3 1/2-hour story that could have been told just as well in two."
 Richard L. Coe of The Washington Post found the romance between Abner and Jerusha "more trite than credible" and wrote that Max von Sydow "seems to have based his concept of the leading role on a quick course in Roots of Modern America."
 Brendan Gill of The New Yorker called it "perhaps the biggest empty movie, or the emptiest big movie, ever made.
 Despite its length and its look of being extremely ambitious, it contains scarcely a single action worth dramatizing."
 The Monthly Film Bulletin praised the "intelligent and literate" script and "deeply felt performances from the whole cast," but felt "a distinct slackening of interest" after the intermission, as once Malama dies "there is little left except for Jerusha to join her.
 The real drama is over, and a colorful local wedding hardly compensates for the lack of tension."

-The film holds a score of 67% on Rotten Tomatoes based on 9 reviews.
+The film holds a score of 70% on Rotten Tomatoes based on 10 reviews.

 Box office

 After expanding to 10 cities, Hawaii reached number one at the US box office.
 In its first seven weeks of release, it had grossed $1,545,688.
-Hawaii went on to earn theatrical rentals of $15.6 million in the United States and Canada, which made it the highest-grossing film of 1966.
+The film grossed $34.5 million in North America, making it the highest-grossing film of 1966.
+It went on to earn $15.6 million in theatrical rentals.